 Clinical Epidemiology of COVID-19 in Malaria Settings

 This is an active Deep Dive and we welcome your contributions!
-If you are currently involved or planning research activities on Clinical Epidemiology of COVID-19 in Malaria Settings please contact MESA (email@example.com) or submit your project.
+If you are currently involved or planning research activities on Clinical Epidemiology of COVID-19 in Malaria Settings please contact MESA (firstname.lastname@example.org) or add your project to the database.

 As the novel coronavirus (COVID-19) pandemic continues to evolve it is essential to mitigate risk of increased incidence of other infectious diseases.
 In malaria-endemic regions, it will be important to understand the potential impact to epidemiological changes, trends in transmission, and clinical presentation of COVID-19 and malaria individually, and as co-infections.